Here is a list of over 100 things to do in and around Calgary during summer 2026, including hikes, guided tours, festivals, and other fun adventures.

 - Visit the largest glacial erratic near Okotoks, a 16,500-tonne quartzite boulder is the world’s largest known glacial erratic.
 Enjoy a geography lesson and tell your child the Blackfoot story about the reason for the large split down the middle.

-- Explore hoodoos and badlands of Alberta.
+- Explore the hoodoos and badlands of Alberta.

 - Hop aboard Aspen Crossing for a variety of unique and fun train adventures.